Pages

 The incident prompted the General Assembly to pass resolution 377-A. 377-A states that, in cases where the Security council is deadlocked in a crisis, the General Assembly may issue any recommendations it deems necessary to restore peace and security.

-Since that time, the UN has sent blue-beret-wearing soldiers on 60 missions, 16 of which are still ongoing.
-10 years ago, 36,000 military personnel wore the blue beret.
-Last year, over 110,000 did.
+Since that time, the UN has sent blue-helmet-wearing soldiers on 60 missions, 16 of which are still ongoing.
+10 years ago, 36,000 military personnel wore the blue helmet.
+Last year, over 100,000 did.

 The UN doesn’t have a standing army.
 When they need troops, they borrow them from members.
 There are two problems with this arrangement:

-• Response speed: Countries are slow to supply the promised troops – 4 to 6 months, typically; not a good thing in an emergency.
+• Response time: Countries are slow to supply the promised troops – 4 to 6 months, typically; not a good thing in an emergency.

 • Loyalty.
-Soldiers tend to be loyal to their own country first, to the blue beret second.
+Borrowed soldiers tend to be loyal to their own country first, to the blue helmet second.

-One solution the UN has tried is mercenaries, contractors such as Halliburton or Blackwater.
+One solution the UN has tried is hiring mercenaries, contractors such as Halliburton or Blackwater.
 These names may be familiar to you.
-They have been in the news for their less than ethical record in conflicts in Afghanistan and Iraq.
+They have been in the news for their less than ethical record in conflicts in Afghanistan, Iraq and other places.

-There have been instances of these ‘security employees’ kidnapping, torturing, even murdering both combatants and innocent bystanders, and when the crimes came to light their bosses simply whisk the offender out of the country.
+There have been instances of these ‘security employees’ kidnapping, torturing, even murdering both combatants and innocent bystanders.
+When the crimes came to light, their bosses whisked the offenders to another country.

 Loyalty is an even bigger problem with mercenaries than with rank and file soldiers.
 A mercenary’s first loyalty is to his paycheck.
+His second is likely to his own country.
 Loyalty to the UN, if it exists at all, would be far down the list.

 The UN’s ‘working group’ on mercenaries has, for the past 10 years, been consistently recommending against hiring mercenaries, at least until a mercenary code of conduct is agreed to.
 Though that issue is still not resolved, they continue to employ mercenaries.

 If borrowed soldiers are too slow, and mercenaries are unethical, what is the solution?
-Many members of the UN believe the solution is for the UN to have its own standing army; soldiers whose loyalty is not to a paycheck, nor to their birth country, but to the UN itself.
-Watch the news – and this column – for developments on that front.
+Many members of the UN believe the solution is for the UN to have its own standing army: soldiers whose loyalty is not to a paycheck, nor to their birth country, but to the UN itself.
+Watch the news for developments on that front.
 (Revelation 17:12)

 Now, what does any of this have to do with the UN attacking religion?